MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-basic-concepts.md

 ## Properties

 Properties are useful when you want to reuse logic across multiple rules.
-You might define a property on a Freezer object that smooths out the temperature readings over a one-hour period.
-You could then use that smoothed value in many other rules.
+You might define a property on a freezer object that smooths out the temperature readings over a one-hour period.
+You can then use that smoothed value in many other rules.

 ### Lookback period